-If you would like more information about naming the Diocese of Saskatoon Catholic Foundation as the beneficiary of a Charitable Remainder Trust, please contact Jocelyne Hamoline, Planned Giving Officer, at the address above, by email at email@example.com or by telephone at 306.659.5849.
+If you wish to designate a specific use for your gift (a ministry or program), please contact Jocelyne Hamoline, Planned Gift Officer at the address above, by email at firstname.lastname@example.org or by telephone at 306-659-5849.

 This information is general in nature and does not constitute legal or financial advice, and should not be relied upon as a substitute for professional advice.
 We strongly encourage you to seek professional legal, estate planning and/or financial advice before deciding on your course of action.